-In our quest to make everything ‘better’ we sometimes manage to muddle up a perfectly good design or over complicate an easy to grasp concept.
+In our quest to make everything ‘better,’ we sometimes manage to muddle up a perfectly good web design or overcomplicate an easy-to-grasp concept.

 Most of us are constantly looking for ways to improve and expand our companies.
 This includes researching, and educating ourselves across a variety of industries via various experts and mentors.
 Knowledge is power, right?
 So when I had the opportunity a couple of years ago to see a particular Search Engine Optimization (SEO) specialist speak, I jumped at it.
 This woman had presented at almost every major conference in the world, and having read all of her books I considered myself a huge fan.

 Poised with anticipation, I was ready to be thoroughly enlightened on anything and everything SEO.
 When the speaker took to the stage and started off with something relatively basic, I was admittedly a little confused.
 Oh well, I thought, she’s probably just warming up the crowd (it was the first slide after all).
 Imagine my surprise when this world-renowned SEO “whiz” presented slide after slide of what I considered pretty elementary material.
 Where was all of the technical and advanced information?
 I already knew all of this stuff!
 I literally sat dumbfounded at the end of the presentation as the rest of the audience (clearly loving it) applauded with approval.